harrisj/nicar-sinatra/README.md

 Okay, we've totally nailed the **VC** part of the **MVC** paradigm.
 Let's add a database and build a simple data viewer!

-I've compiled a small database in this project called `hunt.db` that includes all of the hunting accidents in Wisconsin between 2007 and 2013 that involved squirrels.
+I've compiled a small database in this project called `hunt.db` that includes every hunting accident in Wisconsin between 2007 and 2013 that involved squirrels.
 Let's see how big this is

 ```
 SQLite version 3.8.5 2014-08-15 22:37:57